data-integration-toolkit/ditk/data_cleaning/imputation/knnimpute/README.md

 # KNNImpute
-Data can be found in "imputation/data"
+- Datasets can be found in "imputation/data"
-KNNImpute is compatible with all three datasets
+- KNNImpute is compatible with all three datasets
-*Note: This code assumes that the headers of the data is removed
+- *Note: This code assumes that the headers of the data is removed
+- To run the code on your own dataset, place the csv file in the 'data' directory in the parent folder ("imputation/data") and provide the file name as a function parameter to the 'main' function in the python file 'main.py'

 ### Title of the paper
 Missing value estimation methods for DNAmicroarrays